 - On a site of any significant size, your home page should load very quickly and act as an index to allow customers to find what they are looking for in the shortest amount of time possible.
 Specifically, it should not contain any Java or Flash, only minimal use of graphics and any pictures should be heavily compressed.

 - A picture may be worth a thousand words, but it doesn't always tell what people want, be sure to provide comprehensive textual information with minimal pictures, and provide separate pages for people who want to look at pictures.

-Change the settings on your browser configuration to do the following (you might want to note the current settings so you know what to change them back to):
+Change the settings on your browser configuration to do the following (you might want to note the current settings so you can change them back):